 Well, you may ask, what has all this to do with race?

 The point is a simple one, in the end.
 The imprecision of thinking, and the use of taxonomic analogies from the study of nature was overlaid by men like Russell Wallace onto a consideration of the different cultural, intellectual, psychological, moral and biological variations to be found in humans and used to hierachise those variations in terms that were hugely tainted by prejudices and a sense of superiority.
 The term race itself, then, is tainted by ideas of racism from its earliest uses.
-Race is a term when it is applied to humans that very roughly equates to species, or sub-species – and from very early on it has been a way for Europeans to distinguish themselves as somehow superior.
-All of this is inherent to the Russell Wallace’s use of the word.
+Race is a term when it is applied to humans that very roughly attempts to equate to species, or sub-species – and from very early on it has been a way for Europeans to distinguish themselves as somehow superior.
+All of this is inherent to Russell Wallace’s use of the word.
 And Alfred Russell Wallace was by no means a far right bigot when compared to other Victorian gentlemen.

 The word race, springs from a muddled set of European values designed to evaluate, belittle and censure those who are not like us.
 This process of judgement is absolutely central to the term, and I don’t know how you can talk about race without those unconscious judgments being present.

 That, I believe, is why we need a new word when we talk about the biological diversity that is humanity.
 The word we use now is crass, outdated, and just not up to the job.